Sibusiso-Gumede/file-wizard/README.md

 # file-wizard
-The default operating system file manager can only do so much.
-However, this file management program can allow a user to rename multiple files or folders in a few clicks.
+A file management program that allows a user to rename multiple files or folders in a few clicks.